danbz/aesthetic-programming/source/acknowledgments.md

-     "Anders Visti - for inspiring us to include the example of Langton's Ant and many other small details", "Joan Truckenbrod - for providing information and discussing her work", "Ben Grosser - for providing information and discussing his work", "Joana Chicau and Jonathan Reus- for the excellent workshop conducted at Aarhus University", "John P. Bell - for providing permission to reapproriate his artwork", "Cornelia Sollfrank - for providing information and discussing her work", "Daniel Shiffman - for the excellent online instructional videos",
+     "Anders Visti - for inspiring us to include the example of Langton's Ant and many other small details", "Joan Truckenbrod - for providing information and discussing her work", "Ben Grosser - for providing information and discussing his work", "Joana Chicau and Jonathan Reus - for the excellent workshop conducted at Aarhus University", "John P. Bell - for providing permission to reapproriate his artwork", "Cornelia Sollfrank - for providing information and discussing her work", "Daniel Shiffman - for the excellent online instructional videos",